 Barbells and Dumbbells

-Dumbbells and barbells help your body use stabilizer muscle groups in addition to the prime mover muscles during an exercise.
-For example, during a chest press with dumbbells, your focus is on your chest muscles but the muscles of the shoulder also have to activate to stabilize the joint and provide a uniform controlled movement.
-Free weights allow for a greater range of motion and natural movement during most exercises and are available at fitness and discount stores so you can work out at home.
+For example, during a chest press with dumbbells, your focus is on your chest muscles, but the muscles of the shoulder also have to activate to stabilize the joint and provide a uniform controlled movement.
+Free weights also allow for a greater range of motion and natural movement during most exercises.

-Kettlebells are an excellent mode for working muscular strength and endurance in a dynamic fashion.
-This fitness tool is portable, which makes it easy to take with you for workouts away from the gym.
+Kettlebells are another type of free weight and are excellent and versatile tools for working muscular strength and endurance in a dynamic fashion.
 The kettlebell swing, a basic foundational kettlebell exercise, involves recruitment of muscles in the entire body to perform the movement correctly.
 This exercise requires the legs and hips to propel the kettlebell upward, controlling it with the arms and abdominal muscles.
 It teaches the entire body to work in unison while building strength and endurance in various muscle groups.

 Machines are a good choice for the novice exerciser.
 They require little if any added stability while isolating a specific muscle group.
-For example, preacher curls isolate the bicep in the front of the arm and do not require any added stability from joints such as the shoulder.
-Common machines for the lower body include the leg press, leg curl, leg extension, and heel raise machines.
-Upper body machines normally include rows, lat pulldowns, chest press, shoulder press, arm curl, and triceps extension exercises.
+For example, preacher curls isolate the biceps and do not require any added stability from joints such as the shoulder.
+Common machines for the lower body include the leg press, leg curl and leg extension.
+Upper body machines include rows, lat pulldowns, chest press, shoulder press, biceps curl and triceps extension exercises.

 Resistance Bands and Tubes